gmc-code/PC-algorithms1/docs/pseudocode/sequence.rst

 .. code-block::

    BEGIN
-      OUTPUT "What is your name?"
+      PRINT "What is your name?"
       name <- INPUT ("Enter your name?")
-      OUTPUT "Hello, " + name + ".
+      PRINT "Hello, " + name + ".
 Nice to meet you."
    END